 Is Central Air Conditioning Better Than Ductless?

 No, not necessarily.
-Each home has different needs and requirements, so central air is not inherently better in all cases.
+Each home has different needs and requirements, so central air conditioner installation is not inherently better in all cases.
 If you already have ductwork installed in your home, a central air conditioning system that can take advantage of the existing ducts is likely a good choice.
-But in an older home that doesn't have ducts, the cost and disruption of installing them means that it's probably better to go with a ductless option for your Dallas air conditioning installation.
+But in an older home that doesn't have ducts, the cost and disruption of installing them means that it's probably better to go with a ductless option for your air conditioner installation.

-What Kind of Refrigerant is Best for Dallas Air Conditioning Installation?
+What Kind of Refrigerant is Best for Air Conditioner Installation?

 Older units generally use Freon refrigerant, also known as R22.
-It's really tough on the environment because it is destructive to the ozone layer, which is why it was mostly phased out at the beginning of 2020.
+It's really tough on the environment because it is destructive to the ozone layer, which is why it was mostly phased out at the beginning of 2020 for air conditioner installation.
 Puron, or R410A, is the new standard because it's much gentler on the ozone layer and also uses less energy overall than Freon systems, making it even more environmentally friendly.

 It is worth noting that refrigerant (regardless of what kind it is) is a hazardous material that should only be handled by a qualified professional.
 Inhaling or making contact with refrigerant can result in poisoning with serious symptoms such as difficulty breathing, severe sinus pain and stomach pain, vision loss, irregular heartbeat, skin rashes, confusion, and fainting.
 If you suspect a refrigerant leak, open windows, leave the room, and call a service professional to take care of it safely.

-It's understandable that you'd like to know right now how much you need to budget, but because there are so many variable factors (and prices can vary so widely), it's impossible to give an accurate cost estimate without assessing your home in person.
+It's understandable that you'd like to know right now how much you need to budget for Dallas air conditioner installation, but because there are so many variable factors (and prices can vary so widely), it's impossible to give an accurate cost estimate without assessing your home in person.
 Once we've had the opportunity to evaluate your needs, we can offer a fair estimate so that you're able to make an informed decision.

 Should I Get a New Furnace Installed Along With the Air Conditioner?

-If you are replacing a package system that combines your heating system and air conditioning into one unit, it makes good sense to have a new package system installed that will, of course, include heating service.
-However, if you are getting the AC side of a split system installed, or a portable or mini-split system, it depends more on the current age and condition of your furnace.
+If your air conditioner installation is replacing a package system that combines your heating system and air conditioning into one unit, it makes good sense to have a new package system installed that will, of course, include heating service.
+However, if you are getting the AC side of a split system installed or a portable or mini-split system, it depends more on the current age and condition of your furnace.

-If it is more than 10 years old, your heating system is nearing the end of its lifespan and will probably need to be replaced sooner rather than later.
-In that case, it makes sense to get a furnace installation at the same time as your air conditioning installation.
+If it is more than ten years old, your heating system is nearing the end of its lifespan and will probably need to be replaced sooner rather than later.
+In that case, it makes sense to get a furnace installation at the same time as your air conditioner installation.
 But if your furnace is only a few years old and in relatively good shape, it may just need basic furnace repair service and maintenance to ensure it is running smoothly.
+Scheduling regular maintenance will help prevent premature unit replacement and expensive repairs.

 How Else Can I Save Money on Energy Costs?